 An Icon for Freedom

 Today, the Liberty Bell is an internationally recognized icon for freedom, but that has not always been so.
-The bell was ordered for the Pennsylvania State House (today known as Independence Hall) in 1752, just after the 50th anniversary of William Penn’s Charter of Privileges, Pennsylvania’s liberal colonial constitution.
+The bell was ordered for the Pennsylvania State House (today is known as Independence Hall) in 1752, just after the 50th anniversary of William Penn’s Charter of Privileges, Pennsylvania’s liberal colonial constitution.

 Except for short periods, such as when it was hidden away during the Revolutionary War, the Liberty Bell spent its first 222 years in that famous building, ringing for routine meetings, special gatherings, and ceremonial occasions.